connectrpc/connect-query-es/README.md

 Use this helper to get the default transport that's currently attached to the React context for the calling component.

+> [!TIP]
+>
+> All hooks accept a `transport` in the options.
+You can use the Transport from the context, or create one dynamically.
+If you create a Transport dynamically, make sure to memoize it, because it is taken into consideration when building query keys.

 ### `useQuery`

 ```ts